SarangNasare/M2-EmbSys/01_Case Study/Complex_Embedded_System.md

 # Vending Machine

 ## Introduction
    The project is vending machine which allows people to get the items you want without any human help.
+A vending machine is an automated machine that provides items such as snacks, beverages and lottery tickets to consumers after cash

 ## Requirments